globus/globus-compute/docs/tutorials/compute_for_lambda.rst

 which can be achieved with a :ref:`function allow list <function-allowlist>`:

 .. code-block:: yaml
-  :caption: :ref:`config.yaml <endpoint-manager-config>` with a function allow list
+  :caption: :ref:`config.yaml <core-endpoint-config>` with a function allow list

   allowed_functions:
     - eca16448-bfe2-445a-900c-cd46b1426522